Glossary

 Transformation

 The change of projection under conserved invariants.
 How identities appear in different forms while maintaining their essential structure.
-A holomorphic mapping preserving analytic identity.

 Value